-The Garmin G5000 for the Citation Excel/XLS and the Beechjet 400A/Hawker 400XP give operators new glass displays, touchscreen controls, and an all-new autopilot, and many other amazing features.
+The Garmin G5000 for the Citation Excel/XLS and the Beechjet 400A/Hawker 400XP give operators new glass displays, touchscreen controls, an all-new autopilot, and many other amazing features.
 The system allows for WAAS/LPV approaches, which can give ILS-like approaches for thousands of airports.
 The G5000 also allows for voice calling, texting, as well as database and flight transfers to your phone or tablet through Garmin’s Connext™ feature.

 Elliott Aviation has completed more Garmin G5000 retrofits in both the Citation Excel/XLS and Beechjet 400A/Hawker 400XP than any other dealer.
 For Citation Excel/XLS operators, we offer a four-week guaranteed downtime on all standalone Garmin G5000 installations.
 We provide ground familiarization at no additional charge using our in-house Garmin G5000 demonstrator and flight familiarization during aircraft delivery.
-All of our installations for all Garmin G5000 systems can include the optional Elliott Aviation STC to install the Mid-Continent LCD display standby attitude module (SAM), the MD-302.
+All of our installations for all Garmin G5000 systems can include the optional Elliott Aviation STC to install the Mid-Continent LCD standby attitude module (SAM), the MD-302.
 The addition of the SAM provides attitude, altitude, airspeed, and slip information in a self-contained digital standby instrument.
 Elliott Aviation is an Authorized Service Facility (ASF) for the Beechjet 400A/Hawker 400XP.
 In addition, we are a 145 repair station for the Citation Excel/XLS, where we average half a dozen maintenance events every month.
-All Garmin G5000 systems include a 3-year warranty.
-In addition, this upgrade will meet current and upcoming FAA & ICAO changes from area navigation (R-NAV) to required navigation performance (RNP) and performance-based navigation (PBN) requirements.
+All Garmin G5000 systems include a three-year warranty.
+In addition, this upgrade will meet current, and upcoming FAA & ICAO changes from area navigation (R-NAV) to required navigation performance (RNP) and performance-based navigation (PBN) requirements.
 This prevents costly upgrades at a later date and ATC prioritization during periods of heavy traffic.
 Find out more about our G5000 installations here.

 The High Costs of Maintaining Your Current Avionics